HeaRT: A Hierarchical Circuit Reasoning Tree-Based Agentic Framework for AMS Design Optimization: Introduction

 \section{Introduction}

 Analog and mixed-signal (AMS) circuit design remains challenging to automate due to its fully custom flows, intricate trade-offs in deep sub-micron technologies, and the high cost of re-optimization when specifications change.
-Conventional Bayesian Optimization (BO) methods ~\cite{lyu2018batch,BO_sizing_Shuhan,wang2023recent} offer strong sample efficiency but fail to scale effectively in complex, high-dimensional design spaces.
-Recent learning-based approaches, particularly reinforcement learning ~\cite{DATE20:Settaluri:Autockt, DAC20:Wang:GCNRL, li2021circuit, DAC21:Budak:DNN_Opt, ASPDAC23:Budak:APOSTLE, choi2023reinforcement, zhang2023automated, DATE24:CRONus:Oh, sun2024evdmarl, bao2024multiagent}, demonstrate improved scalability for larger circuits, yet suffer from poor sample efficiency and prohibitive simulation costs.
-Moreover, their reliance on manually encoded design knowledge for circuit partitioning limits autonomy and scalability.
+Conventional Bayesian Optimization (BO) methods ~\cite{lyu2018batch,BO_sizing_Shuhan,wang2023recent} offer strong sample efficiency but struggle to scale effectively in complex, high-dimensional design spaces.
+Recent learning-based approaches, particularly reinforcement learning (RL) ~\cite{DATE20:Settaluri:Autockt, DAC20:Wang:GCNRL, li2021circuit, DAC21:Budak:DNN_Opt, ASPDAC23:Budak:APOSTLE, choi2023reinforcement, zhang2023automated, DATE24:CRONus:Oh, sun2024evdmarl, bao2024multiagent}, demonstrate improved scalability for larger circuits, yet incur prohibitive simulation costs.
+Moreover, their reliance on manually defined functional decompositions or handcrafted sub-block reward formulations limits autonomy and scalability ~\cite{sun2024evdmarl, bao2024multiagent}.
 Being purely data-driven, these models exhibit an inherent \textit{black-box} nature~\cite{gielen2025invited}, hindering their ability to capture circuit intuition or physical causality.
-Consequently, they often fail to generalize across architectures or incremental design updates, while lacking explainability and eroding designer trust in result quality (Fig.~\ref{fig:HeaRT_Motivation}(a)).
+Consequently, they struggle to adapt to incremental architectural changes, often requiring new data collection, and the lack of explainability of the design trade-offs considered erodes designer confidence in the quality of the results ~\cite{gielen2025brief} (Fig.~\ref{fig:HeaRT_Motivation}(a)).